Aftercare,

 The most important step in the whole tattoo process.

-Keep the first piece on for 24-48 hours. you will see blood and plasma build up under the bandage. perfectly normal, thats just your body trying to heal the tattoo.
+Keep the first piece on for as long as you can.
+3-5 days is recommended, but taking it off sooner or later won’t harm your tattoo! you will see blood and plasma build up under the bandage. perfectly normal, thats just your body trying to heal the tattoo.
 If plasma starts to leak out of the bandage, you’ll want to change it out immediately to the second piece.

 -take off the bandage, wash your hands, then the tattoo with an antibacterial hand soap like Dial.